-Employees seeking 12 weeks of "covered active duty" military FMLA due to a qualifying exigency, are required to provide proof of verification for the covered service member.
+Employees seeking 12 weeks of military FMLA are required to provide proof of verification for the covered service member.
 The employee must provide a copy of the covered service members' military orders.
-In order to qualify as "covered active duty, a military member must be deployed to a foreign country.

-Employees seeking 26 weeks of medical FMLA are required to provide a copy of the covered service members' military orders.
+Employees seeking 26 weeks of FMLA are required to provide a copy of the covered service members' military orders.
 The employee is also required to submit medical provider certification of the covered service members' medical illness or injury.
 Under this provision qualifying employees are entitled to a combined total of 26 weeks of FMLA.